Frequently Asked Questions

 The main thing to remember is to focus on yourself, listen to your body and work within your own range.

 All the evidence suggests that movement is an important part of recovering from back pain.
-Yoga, especially Gentle Yoga, can play a huge part in discovering what works for you and can free you from back pain
+Yoga, especially Gentle Yoga, can play a huge part in discovering what works for you and can free you from back pain.
+My Gentle Yoga-in or Calm & Relax Yoga classes can help.

 Yoga isn’t one-size-fits-all

-If you have had long standing chronic back pain, then the Back Care Course may suit you better before you joining a public class.
+If you have had long standing chronic back pain, then the 1:1 Back Care Course may suit you better before joining a public class.

 Please do get in touch if you are unsure on your suitability to join a yoga class or have any concerns you’d like to discuss.